-When the duct system is complete and the air filter or filters are in place, determine if the airflow is correct.
+When the duct system is complete and the air filter or filters are in place, determine if the airflow is correct for both low and high fire input rates.

 - 1. Insert a duct thermometer in the supply air duct.
 The thermometer should be placed as close as practical to the furnace, but out of the "line of sight" of the heat exchanger (this prevents false readings owing to radiant heat).
 Ensure that the thermometer location is within the duct air stream.
 Avoid locations such as the inside radius of an elbow, etc. - 2.
 Insert a duct thermometer in the return air duct as close to the furnace as practical.
 Ensure that the thermometer location will be unaffected by humidifier bypass ducts, etc. Choose a location well within the main air stream. - 3.
-Operate the furnace long enough to obtain steady state conditions at the input listed on the furnace rating plate. - 4.
+Operate the furnace long enough to obtain steady state conditions at both input rates (High Fire and Low Fire). - 4.
 When the two thermometers have stabilized, usually within 5-8 minutes, compare the two readings.
 Subtract the return air temperature from the supply air temperature.
-The difference is the temperature rise, also called ΔT . - 5.
-Compare the measured ΔT to the temperature rise range shown on the rating plate.
+The difference is the temperature rise, also called ΔT .